Out of hours crime solicitor - Call: 020 8660 3383

 Intermediate leavers

-It is worth considering whether rather than designating a leaver as good or bad, there are many exiting shareholders who may not have been wholly loyal or top performing but who aren’t bad leavers.
-So, for example if an employee has shares under a share scheme which vested after 2 years, but they then leave 6 months later but do not go to work for a competitor, should they be classified fully as a bad leaver?
+There are many exiting shareholders who don;t easily fit the category of bad leaver.
+For example, if an employee has shares under a share scheme which vested after 2 years, but they then leave 6 months later but do not go to work for a competitor, should they be classified fully as a bad leaver?
 Such an approach could feed through to recruitment difficulties.

-It often makes sense for businesses to carefully consider not only what will amount a good or bad leaver but also somewhere in between, usually described as an “intermediate leaver”.
-This category is particularly relevant where a growth business has an employee share scheme and wants to strike a fair balance and keep it’s reputation as being an attractive business to join.
+It often makes sense for businesses to consider not only what will amount a good or bad leaver but also somewhere in between, usually described as an “intermediate leaver”.
+This category is particularly relevant where a growth business has an employee share scheme.

 Get in touch